29 Jun 2020

 12 x 30 x 6 cm

 Patterns and code are themes that are Emily continuously explores in her work.
-In the redacted text in ‘Prime Guides‘, patterns emerge in the words that are left on the page.
-These patterns become more present when the remaining text is read aloud by the artist, in her performances with the sculptures.
+In the redacted text in ‘Prime Guides‘, patterns emerge in the words remaining on the page.
+These patterns become more present when Emily reads the remaining text aloud, in her performances with the sculptures.
 The act of redacting also references censorship.
 In other contemporary art object that Lazerwitz makes, she uses censored CIA documents as her source, transcribing them into other forms, such as rugs and scarves.

 Redaction reappears in other media that Emily uses, such as in ‘DOC_00000200100.pdf‘, 2018, a hand speed-tufted wool rug that depicts the statistics of the Global Terrorism Database.
-The piece is from an ongoing series -referred to as the Archive – which the artist started in 2017.
+Emily began this ongoing series -known as the Archive – in 2017.
+This is one of the works from the series.

 Therefore each “document” displays data representing terrorist attacks in the United States.
 This is sourced by the Global Terrorism Database from a certain period of time.
-This data is reconfigured and formatted to mimic the style of redacted government intelligence documents.
-Each attack is represented through a series of letters followed by black bars.
+Emily reconfigures and formats this data to mimic the style of redacted government intelligence documents.
+She represents each attack through a series of letters followed by black bars.
 The letters (shown in two groups separated by a space) represent the category of attacker followed by the category of target while the black bars represent number of fatalities followed by injuries.
-At the bottom right corner, the time period shown by the rug is listed.
+At the bottom right corner, she shows the time period shown by the rug.
 The data starts from the most recent attacks from database, which at the start of the project was 2015 and works backwards from that year.

 Hand hooked wool rug, 2016